The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: Introduction

-More generally, Kadeishvili \cite{kadeishvili80} proved that one can define an $A_\infty$-algebra structure on the cohomology of any topological space, and by \cite[Proposition 7]{vallette12} the space is formal if the choices in the definition can be made so that all the higher-order products vanish (a precise interpretation of the slogan that ``a space is formal if and only if the Massey products vanish uniformly''.)
-Moreover, the equivalence class of the $A_\infty$-algebra structure determines the rational homotopy type.
+In the special case of simply-connected 7-manifolds whose product ${H^2(M) \times H^2(M) \to H^4(M)}$ is trivial, this was already argued by Muñoz and Tralle \cite[Theorem 14]{munoz14}.
+More generally, on the other hand, Kadeishvili \cite{kadeishvili80} proved that one can define an $A_\infty$-algebra structure on the cohomology of any topological space, whose equivalence class determines the rational homotopy type of the space.
+In particular, by \cite[Proposition 7]{vallette12} the space is formal if the auxiliary choices in the definition can be made so that all the higher-order products vanish (a precise interpretation of the slogan that ``a space is formal if and only if the Massey products vanish uniformly''.)

-One perspective on the \bmp{} is that it identifies the components of the $A_\infty$-structure that are significant in the context of \tkc{} \fkm s, see \S \ref{subsec:ainfty}.
+One perspective on the \bmp{} is that it identifies the components of the \mbox{$A_\infty$-structure} that are significant in the context of \tkc{} manifolds of dimension $\leq 5n{-}3$, see \S \ref{subsec:ainfty}.
 Discarding the components that depend on choices is useful for understanding examples, and in the applications discussed below.

-\begin{rmk} When $n = 1$, \ie in the case of connected 3-manifolds, the \bmp{} is still a well-defined invariant, but for spaces that are not simply-connected the relation between the rational homotopy type and the minimal model is less straight-forward, and we will not consider it here. \end{rmk}
+\begin{rmk} For manifolds that are not simply-connected, the \bmp{} is still a well-defined invariant, but the relation between the rational homotopy type and the minimal model is less straight-forward.
+When we say we consider \tkc{} manifolds, we will therefore always require $n \geq 2$. \end{rmk}